 Protect valuable wildlife habitats, focusing on the most critical needs.

-Conserve agricultural and green space, including urban, to promote water quality, wildlife habitat, recreation, and natural and cultural heritage.
+Conserve agricultural and green areas, including urban, to promote water quality, wildlife habitat, recreation, and natural and cultural heritage.

-Build a coalition of partners including landowners, community groups, municipal officials as well as local, state and federal agencies to achieve the mission and vision.
+Build a coalition of partners including landowners, community groups, municipal officials as well as local, state & federal agencies to achieve the mission and vision.

 Promote stewardship and conservation of natural areas through education and research opportunities.